ThirtySomething/YAIP/README.md

 		 */
 		tVectorString SectionListGet(void);

-* Deletion of a section with contents
+* Deletion of a section

 		/**
 		 * Remove section completely from internal data structure